newmancroos/SecureMicroservices/README.md

 **Why It's Important**

 **Secures Public Clients:**
-.
-PKCE is vital for public clients (like single-page applications and native mobile apps) that cannot securely store client secrets.
+.PKCE is vital for public clients (like single-page applications and native mobile apps) that cannot securely store client secrets.

-Prevents Code Interception:
+**Prevents Code Interception:**
-.
 It protects against authorization code interception attacks, where a malicious application might capture an authorization code and use it to obtain an access token.

-Ensures Client Authenticity:
+**Ensures Client Authenticity:**
-.
 PKCE verifies that the client requesting the token is the same one that initiated the authorization request, preventing impersonation